mrigankpawagi/PythonAlloyClient/README.md

 ## Requirements

 - Python 3.6+
-- Java Runtime Environment (JRE) for running the Alloy language server
+- Java Virtual Machine (JVM) 17 or later for running the Alloy language server

 ## Usage